AlFranzianne/OSOlink/README.md

 DB_PASSWORD=your_password
 ```

-Then run database migrations
-`php artisan migrate`
+6. Run the Laravel database migrations `php artisan migrate` to make your Laravel database in PostgreSQL or MySQL

-7. Have Laravel Herd running in the background and open `OSOlink.test` in your browser
+7. While Laravel Herd is running in the background, open `OSOlink.test` in your browser

 ## About Laravel